Replacement Cost vs Actual Cash Value: Which Home Insurance Coverage Is Right for You?

 Watch Out for Hidden Depreciation

-Some insurers also depreciate labor costs, not just materials.
-This means even the cost of installing a new roof can be reduced.
-Always read your policy carefully or ask your agent whether labor is subject to depreciation under your ACV policy.
+Some insurers also depreciate labor costs, not just materials, and may apply extra depreciation for poor maintenance or above-average wear.
+Always read your policy carefully or ask your agent whether labor is subject to depreciation and how condition adjustments are made under your ACV policy.

-The table below shows how dramatically the payout difference can be between RCV and ACV for common home insurance claims, assuming a $1,000 deductible:
+The table below shows how dramatically the payout difference can be between RCV and ACV for common 2026 claims, assuming a $1,000 deductible:

 Item Age Replacement Cost ACV Payout RCV Payout Out-of-Pocket (ACV)